zhuhy21/C-deep-learning/README.md

 I implemented deep learning network inference using C programming language.(including AlexNet, ResNet & VGGNet)
 ## HOW TO USE
+You need to write the correct path for weights and dataset in the main() of alexnet.c/resnet.c/vggnet.c.
+The weights must be in a correct format which is wrote in the load() function.
+You can change a .pth into a .weights manually.

 use alexnet:

     make alexnet